Robert Eggers: Prospective projects

 Eggers was at one point developing a miniseries based on the life of Grigori Rasputin.
 However, he stated in 2024 that development has stalled as he would be unable to film in Russia.
 He has also developed a medieval film called The Knight, which has yet to be produced.

-In June 2025, it was reported Eggers was writing and directing a new adaptation of A Christmas Carol for Warner Bros., with Willem Dafoe the frontrunner to play Ebenezer Scrooge.
-It was also reported that he will write and direct a sequel to the 1986 film Labyrinth.
+In June 2025, it was reported Eggers was writing and directing a new adaptation of A Christmas Carol for Warner Bros.
+Pictures, with Willem Dafoe the frontrunner to play Ebenezer Scrooge.
+It was also reported that he would write and direct a sequel to the 1986 film Labyrinth.
 Additionally, Eggers started writing an "Elizabethan" script and expressed interest in making a Western.
+In September 2026, Eggers was announced to be directing and producing an adaptation of Romeo and Juliet with Early Modern English dialogue.
+Focus Features won the rights in a bidding war.

-Filmmaking style
+Artistry

 One of the major traits of films directed by Eggers is his "strict attention to detail".
 All of his films are period dramas, and have been noted for their historical accuracy, especially their use of specific language and period-appropriate dialogue.

 Eggers stated in a Rotten Tomatoes interview that he is not interested in making films set in the contemporary era, claiming that the idea of photographing modern technology disgusts him.
 When asked what is the latest era he is willing to film, he answered that he will go as far as the 1950s.

 Personal life

 Eggers is married to clinical psychologist Alexandra Shaker, whom he has known since childhood.
-They resided in Brooklyn until 2023 and have a son.
-Currently, Eggers and his family live in London.
+They have a son together.
+They lived in Brooklyn from 2001 to 2023, when they relocated to London.